<section class="hair-preparation-article">

 Better preparation frequently reduces heat requirements.

-Prepared hair accepts shape more efficiently.
+Prepared hair accepts shape more efficiently.<br>

 Unprepared hair resists.